NicodemusGurion/nicodemusgurion.github.io/_includes/QH/A-E.md

 > The disbelievers say, ‘The Lord of Mercy has offspring.’
 How terrible is this thing you assert: it almost causes the heavens to be torn apart, the earth to split asunder, the mountains to crumble to pieces,that they attribute offspring to the Lord of Mercy.
 It does not befit the Lord of Mercy [to have offspring]: there is no one in the heavens or earth who will not come to the Lord of Mercy as a servant-

+You can never have a close relationship with the god of Islam as a child to a father, you can only be a slave to a master.
+If this is true, then the universe is bleak indeed.

 ## Allah has no spouse

 Surah 6:101